vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

   });
 }
 ```
-<figcaption><b>WARNING: DO NOT</b> use this code to attack a real email list without permission.
+<figcaption><b>WARNING:</b> DO NOT use this code to attack a real email list without permission.
 That's <a href="https://en.wikipedia.org/wiki/Cybercrime" target="_blank">super illegal</a> and can get you in serious trouble.</figcaption>

 That's **7 lines of code** to send as many spam signups as you want.
-To test this, I set up a test list on my actual Sendy account, enabled reCAPTCHA for it using my real reCAPTCHA keys, and ran the script.
+To test this, I set up a test list on my actual Sendy account, enabled reCAPTCHA for it using my real [reCAPTCHA keys](https://developers.google.com/recaptcha/docs/settings), and ran the script.

 ![](./media-link/sendy-recaptcha/spam-result.png)

 **It works**.
-If you're currently using Sendy's reCAPTCHA implementation to "protect" your email list, now you know: it's doing nothing.
+If you're currently using Sendy's reCAPTCHA implementation, now you know: it's not doing what you think.

 ## So how _do_ I protect my email list?!

 Well, ideally Sendy would release a patch that fixes this issue.
-Then you'd just have to update your installation and you'd be good to go! **If you're an affected Sendy user who wants a patch for this vulnerability, you can email [hello@sendy.co](mailto:hello@sendy.co) to say you want this too**.
+Then you'd just have to update your installation and you'd be good to go! **If you're an affected Sendy user, you can help by emailing [hello@sendy.co](mailto:hello@sendy.co) to ask for a patch**.
 Feel free to link this post as a reference - the more support we can get, the better.

 In case Sendy doesn't release a fix soon, here's how you can modify your Sendy installation yourself to fix this: